Momo270113/install_sshd_service/README.md

-# install_sshd_service
-automatic installation of the sshd service and add the user on windows 10

-you use this code at your own risk!
+# Installs OpenSSH.Client and OpenSSH.Server.
+Adds a system user

+installs OpenSSH.Client and OpenSSH.Server.
+Adds a system user and restricts data access rights when connecting via sftp.
+The new user can only access his / her home folder

+tested on Windows 10